California Penal Code 240

 - 6 month imprisonment sentence in the County Jail

-Laws pertaining to assault charges in California are complex.
+Laws pertaining to these charges in California are complex.
+Sometimes, people commit burglary offenses during the course of an assault, in which case you could face many more penalties.
 There are several different penal codes governing acts of assault, each with its own set of potential penalties.
-Depending on the circumstances under which your alleged assault was carried out, you could face greater or lesser fines.
+Depending on the circumstances under which your alleged offense was carried out, you could face greater or lesser fines.